gtromano/unified_focus/focus/README.md

 represent sustained changes in the data stream.

-When `anomaly_intensity` is set to a positive value, candidates are retained only if they show sufficient “signal intensity” – i.e., the magnitude of the change relative to the segment length is at least `anomaly_intensity`.
+When `anomaly_intensity` is set to a positive value, candidates are retained only if they show sufficient “signal intensity” — i.e., the magnitude of the change relative to the segment length is at least `anomaly_intensity`.
 This filtering occurs during candidate pruning and helps reduce the number of spurious changepoints.

+The following example runs the detector sequentially, and flags an alarm whilist we’re in the anomalous period.

 ``` r
 # Create synthetic data with brief anomalies